softwaremmm/summary_pipeline/speciation.md

-# Determination of mycobacterial species, subspecies and lineage by the Summary Pipeline
+# Determination of mycobacterial species, subspecies and lineage naming by the Summary Pipeline

 Part of the Summary Pipeline works on genetic information that has already been assigned to the genus _mycobacteriaceae_.
 If the species is _Mycobacterium tuberculosis_ then a lineage may also be assigned.
 Species may be assigned a subspecies.
-This information forms part of the "Mycobacterium Results" section of the `main_report.json` file output by this repository e.g.
+This information forms the "Summary" part of the "Mycobacterium Results" section of the `main_report.json` file output by this repository e.g.

 ```json
 "Mycobacterium Results": {